lldre/handle_exploration/README.md

+Full version with a nicer layout can be found on my blog: https://saza.re/posts/handle_exploration/

 Once upon a corona quarantine day, I wanted to create a fully privileged process by becoming system.
 My desire was to get unlimited access to any user-mode process on the system.
 After stealing system's token I was granted unlimited power, or so I thought..

 In this post I'll show you the journey I went on trying to get full access to a privileged process